This afternoon, the combination of an online vote and a professional jury vote chose Armenia as the winner of the Junior Eurovision Song Contest 2021!

 Therefore, if we take the total number of votes and the number of points each entry received from the online voting, we can calculate how many online votes each country received.
 Of course, this is because the online voting points are determined by the percentage of online votes received.

-So, as you can see, France beat Kazakhstan in the online vote by approximately 27,000 votes.
+So, as you can see, Armenia beat Poland in the online vote by approximately 27,000 votes.
 All very interesting reading I’m sure you’ll agree!